-This thing, this body: it’s quite amazing how it works even without you even trying.
+This thing, this body: it’s quite amazing how it works even without you even thinking about it.

 Try to remember a time that you laughed uncontrollably.
 You tightened your face to a smile.
 You contracted your diaphragm, and if it was a good belly laugh: you probably hurt yourself from all that laughing.

 Did you decide: Hey, it’s time to squelch my face up for a smile?

 Did you decide to tighten your stomach up until you were in stitches?

 It wasn’t the you that picks up your coffee in the morning.